gaelcolas/Sampler/README.md

 InvokeRD ---> Save[["Save to RequiredModules"]]
 ```

-The following command will resolve dependencies using PowerShellGet:
+The following command will resolve dependencies using PSResourceGet:

 ```powershell
 cd C:\source\MySimpleModule